Virgin Atlantic joins global airline alliance

-The announcement means some members of Virgin Atlantic’s frequent flyer scheme will have access to more than 750 airport lounges around the world.
+The carrier is already in a joint business venture with SkyTeam members Delta and Air-France-KLM, but from January it will join the alliance to open up a new range of benefits for members of its frequent flyer scheme, Flying Club, some of whom will have access to more than 750 airport lounges around the world.
+It also also good news for SkyTeam passengers who can use Virgin facilities.

-Other benefits for passengers include extra baggage allowances and reward points when flying with other SkyTeam airlines such as Aeromexico, China Airlines and Vietnam Airlines.
+Other reciprocal perks for passengers include extra baggage allowances when flying with other airlines in SkyTeam, whose line-up includes AeroMexico, Korean Air and AirEuropa.

-Its joint venture partners Air France, Delta Air Lines and KLM are also members.
+The announcement also poses a further challenge to struggling British Airways and its parent IAG.

-Speaking at a press conference in central London, chief executive Shai Weiss said: “The pandemic has taught us the strength of partnerships is profound.”
+Shai Weiss, chief executive of Virgin Atlantic, said: “The pandemic has taught us the strength of partnerships is profound.”

 He went on: “At Virgin Atlantic we strive to create thoughtful experiences that feel different for our customers, and SkyTeam shares that customer-first ethos.